Stephan-Voss/layoutium/README.md

 HOW TO RUN
+Pick up one of the releases.
+Or:
-Run packageThis.py to create executable windows file.
+Run generateApp.py to build your own.
 Or do this:
 pip install -r requirements.txt
 python layoutiumMain.py